By Anthony Caruso III | Publisher

 Cincinnati Bengals rookie quarterback Joe Burrow had successful surgery on Wednesday.
 He destroyed his knee against the Washington Football Team earlier this month.

-Burrow had the procedure during in Los Angeles, California, where he had a reconstructive knee operation.
+Burrow had the procedure in Los Angeles, California, where he had a reconstructive knee operation.
 He was injured on November 22nd at FedEx Field in Landover, Maryland.

 Burrow suffered a torn ACL and MCL in his knee in the game against WFT.
 He also suffered additional damage in his knee.